ekalinin/terago/README.md

 ## Installation

-To install TeraGo, you need Go 1.20 or higher.
+TeraGo can be installed from pre-built binaries or built from source.

 ### From Source

+To build TeraGo from source, you need Go 1.20 or higher.

 ```bash
 # Clone the repository